Ranked

 -

-The stunning views of Mont Blanc - Multiple reviewers mention the breathtaking panoramas, particularly from the top of the Youla lift on clear days.
+The stunning views - Many reviewers mention the breathtaking scenery, particularly of Mont Blanc.
+One advanced skier points out that "the views from the top of Youla lift across to Mont Blanc on a sunny day are incredible."

 -